NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **Q: Are all EML dataTable attributes "measurements"?**

 A: Yes, in the context of a data table and for annotation purposes, any attribute (observation or column of data) can be considered ‘a measurement’.
-A philosopher might disagree, saying that unique identifiers are not really measurements; but many “nominals”, i.e. text strings identifying some class types (e.g. predator, lizard, tundra) imply quantification.
+A philosopher might disagree, saying that *unique identifiers* are not really measurements; but many other “nominals”, i.e. text strings identifying some class types (e.g. predator, lizard, tundra), imply quantification.

 <a name="FAQ-example-labels"></a>